bakpakin/Fennel/setup.md

 # Embedding Fennel

-Fennel code can be embedded inside of Lua applications by including the Fennel compiler inside of a Lua application, or by performing ahead-of-time compilation.
+Fennel code can be embedded inside of applications that support Lua either by including the Fennel compiler inside of the application, or by performing ahead-of-time compilation.
+Embedding Fennel in a program that doesn't already support Lua is possible but outside the scope of this document.

 This section consists of the following subsections: